morse-simulator/morse/doc/morse/dev/entry_point.rst

 simulator loop.
 It is the method :py:meth:`morse.blender.main.simulation_main`
 which:

-- update the simulation clock
+- updates the simulation clock
-- dispatch services if any
+- dispatches services, if any
-- synchronise with the multi-node master in multi-node case
+- synchronises with the multi-node master in the multi-node case